 1. Simple Repetition Method

-The classical method, very popular as in committing poems to memory by reading them over and over.
+The classical method is very popular in committing poems to memory by reading them repeatedly.

 2. Full Concentration Method

 Concentrate on the topic content while learning.
 Do not allow your mind to wander.
 Focus on names and numbers.
 Try deliberately to remember.
 Your approach should not be casual.
 Review soon after you learn, lest memory should fade away.

 Translate information into visual formats like pictures, charts, diagrams, tables and graphs.